SciML/ReservoirComputing.jl/docs/src/esn_tutorials/lorenz_basic.md

 test_data = data[:, (shift + train_len + 1):(shift + train_len + predict_len)]
 ```

-It is *important* to notice that the data needs to be formatted in a matrix with the features as rows and time steps as columns as in this example.
+It is *important* to notice that the data needs to be formatted in a
+matrix with the features as rows and time steps as columns as in this example
 This is needed even if the time series consists of single values.

 ## Building the Echo State Network

-Once the data is ready, it is possible to define the parameters for the ESN and the `ESN` struct itself.
-In this example, the values from [Pathak2017](@cite) are loosely followed as general guidelines.
+Once the data is ready, it is possible to define the parameters for
+the ESN and the `ESN` struct itself.
+In this example, the values
+from [Pathak2017](@cite) are loosely followed as general guidelines.

 ```@example lorenz
 using ReservoirComputing